ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### AVOID BIASES

-If you're unfamiliar with the phrase unconscious bias, I encourage you to read *inking Fast and Slow* by Daniel Kahneman. it's my go-to book for understanding many types of systematic errors our brains make.
+If you're unfamiliar with the phrase unconscious bias, I encourage you to read *inking Fast and Slow* by Daniel Kahneman.
+It's my go-to book for understanding many types of systematic errors our brains make.

 It's actually very easy to unintentionally advantage or disadvantage a candidate in ways that are not justified.
 Inevitably, this will result in worse hiring outcomes or potentially costly legal battles.